 Task Manager is a system monitoring program generally used to monitor the processes & applications that are running on your computer system and get the general status of the computer system you’re using.
 You can use this program to get information about your computer system.

 - Go to the start menu & search for the task manager program

 - Or you can open it through the hotkey Alt+Ctrl+Del

-- You will get to see the performance of your CPU, Memory & Storage Disks as well as the Internet as shown in the image below
+- You will see the performance of your CPU, Memory & Storage Disks, and the network.

-- You may take note of this info otherwise close the task manager application.
+- You may take note of this info; otherwise, close the task manager application.

-Conventional Method – You Can Get Complete Information About Your System Through Control Panel
+8) Conventional Method Through Control Panel

-Microsoft Windows allows it’s end users to view & change the system settings by means of control panel program.
-You may easily view & change the system settings, configurations, add/remove programs, add/remove external hardware devices like mouse and printers.
+Microsoft Windows allows its end users to view the system settings using the control panel program.
+You may easily view & change the system settings and configurations, add/remove programs, and add/remove external hardware devices like mouse and printers.

 - Now navigate through the below path